fang150/fang150.github.io/_pages/about.md

 <!--- > Chih-Hao Fang is a Ph.D. candidate under the supervision of  Prof. [Ananth Grama](https://www.cs.purdue.edu/people/faculty/ayg) in computer science at [Purdue University](https://www.cs.purdue.edu/).
 His research interests are optimization, machine learning, and causal inference.
 Chih-Hao is recipient of Lynn Fellowship at Purdue University.
 Prior to joining Purdue University, Chih-Hao received his B.S in Computer Science from [National Tsing Hua University](http://nthu-en.web.nthu.edu.tw/) (2013) in Taiwan.
 After his graduation, Chih-Hao worked as a Research Assistant at [Academia Sinica](https://www.sinica.edu.tw/en) (2015) in Taiwan, focusing on large-scale data analyses on Next-Generation Sequencing Data. -->

 I am currently an Applied Scientist at Amazon, working on problems in the domain of search, ranking, and pricing.
 Prior to that, I was a post-doc and received my Ph.D. in the Computer Science Department at [Purdue University](https://www.cs.purdue.edu/), working on research problems in convex/ non-convex/ constraints optimization, machine learning, causal inference, and NLP.
-I serve as a conference reviewer for NeurIPS and ICML, contributing to the shared body of knowledge in this rapidly progressing field.
-In my upcoming role, I aim to utilize my specialized expertise to continue propelling the boundaries of research forward.
+Prior to joining Purdue University, I received my B.S in Computer Science Department at [National Tsing Hua University](http://nthu-en.web.nthu.edu.tw/).
+I also worked as a Research Assistant at [Academia Sinica](https://www.sinica.edu.tw/en).
+I am active and enjoy serving as a reviewer for NeurIPS and ICML conferences (2024,2023,2022).
+P.S.
+Last year, I missed the precious opportunity to serve as a reviewer at ICLR for some reason and would appreciate the invites!!